-Email has become the scapegoat for all the inefficient and redundant communications.
-In the past few years, a number of software vendors such as Asana, daPulse, and Trello have staked their claim as Collaboration solutions that cut down on redundant and time wasting emails.
+Email has become the scapegoat for all inefficient and redundant communications.
+In the past few years, a number of software vendors such as Asana, daPulse, and Trello have staked their claim as Collaboration solutions that cut down on redundant and time-wasting emails.

 Part 4: How does email fit in Collaboration Project Management?